In an attempt to help me keep on track, I am looking for feedback on my early draft via Royal Road.

 “What do you mean you think you’re dying?
 We’re in far too much trouble for thinking maybe you might be dying.
-You don’t get to die after I dragged your arse from that arena.
-Braph doesn’t get to win like that.
+And you don’t just get to die after I dragged your arse from that arena.
 What do you mean you think you’re dying?”

 He looked at her flatly as he tried to turn off that thinking.
 Wasn’t her fault she could heal anyone but him.
 Wasn’t her fault he was in this mess.
 It was what it was.

-“It’s dead or it's dyin', Llew.
-All of it.
-And there’s a real risk it’ll get infected and kill me if I don’t cut it off.
+“It’s dying, Llew.
+And it’ll spread until it kills me if I don’t cut it off.
 And for the first time in my life, I ain’t got a fuckin’ knife.”

 “I’d do what I had to to live.”
 Free of his boot and sock, the urge to flex his foot was powerful.
 But so was the flash of pain that went through it, for little more than a toe tremor.
 “Or what I had to for you to live.
 And not in cages, Llew.
 You gotta get out of Turhmos.”

 Llew did what she would always do: stopped thinking and reached for his leg.
-She touched his healthy flesh, just above where the black started.
-Of course nothing happened, but Jonas just watched her, waiting for her to go through whatever thought processes were necessary to accept reality.
+She touched his healthy flesh, just above where the white started.
+Of course, nothing happened, but Jonas just watched her, waiting for her to go through whatever thought processes were necessary to accept reality.

 “Who’s goin’ to give us one?
-We don’t have time to get to Brurun, Llew.
-If I’m lucky, it’ll fall off on its own.”
+We don’t have time to get to Brurun, Llew.”

 “Merrid and Ard live in Turhmos.
-There has to be others like them.
+There must be others like them.
 The people of Turhmos can’t all be bad.”
-Her hand trailed a little lower, daring to touch the dead flesh.
-Even if she could heal Jonas, she couldn’t heal that.
+Her hand trailed a little lower, daring to touch the dying flesh.
+Even if she could heal Jonas, they were running out of time for her to heal that.
 But, if she could heal Jonas, it wouldn’t have gone this far.
 Every time they had touched in the last few days, she would have healed his damage.
 She rocked back, letting her hand slide from him, her eyes fixed on his dying foot.
 But she didn’t look on it with pity.
 Her face was set, calculating, thinking.

 “Well, we have to do something.
 We can’t just let you die.”

 “You can, Llew.”
 Her face went hard, but there was no way out of Turhmos for him now.
+It was simply too far.
 “There are more pleasant ways to go than others.
 If you drained me gently—”